DanielAsadi/FCET_SmokeFlow/README.md

 ## Other Software Used
 PFV4 is used for the control and processing of the photos taken from the high-speed Photron Fastcam SA5

+# Version Status
+This current version supports manual and automated control for steady-state conditions under 5m/s without the active grid or capacitors